It was very early morning that Saturday. We got up half past 3 AM and left home at 4 o'clock because we wanted to avoid traffic jams.

 Usually, when we go for a weekend trip we start on Friday afternoon.
 But this time we decided to begin our adventure on very early Saturday.
 What a brilliant idea it was!
 We avoided traffic and crowds, everything went smooth

-We arrived at Zuberec around 8 AM.
-We decided to climb Sivý vrch (Grey Mountain) straight away after arrival because our hotel's check-in was possible after 2 PM.
+We decided to climb Sivý vrch (Grey Mountain) straight away after arrival because our hotel's check-in was possible only after 2 PM.

 On our way to the top we passed Sedlo Pálenica (1573 metres) where the trails diverge.

-When we got to Sivy Vyrch we had a quick snack, took some photos and climbed down as it was very windy.
+When we got to Sivý vrch we had a quick snack, took some photos and climbed down hurriedly, as it was very windy and some dark clouds started to gather.

-We were really happy that we treated ourselves to those acquatic wonders as next day our muscles were brand new and ready to conquer Salatín - 2048 metres.
+We were really happy that we treated ourselves to those acquatic wonders as next day our muscles were brand new and ready to conquer Salatín peak which reaches 2048 metres.

 We started hiking from Pod Spálenou parking (1045 metres) along blue trail.
 That day the weather was favorable - after night storm the air was cool and humid, temperature perfect for physical activity.